ramokz/phantom-camera-docs/docs/look-at-modes/simple.md

 # Simple Look At (3D)

-Looks At the target with an optional offset.
+Rotates towards, essentially look directly at, its target with an optional offset.

 ## Video Example